‘We can’t do enough’: Lawmakers flooded by evacuation pleas

 “When you're working 18 hours a day or so for a week and people are not getting through and you hear about people dying, yeah, it's emotional," said Bacon, who served in Iraq.
 “These guys are on the edge of their nerves."

-Rep. Michael McCaul, R-Texas and the ranking Republican on the House Foreign Affairs Committee, said that many lawmakers are forwarding cases his way.
-“I get texts every night, every hour, every half hour,” McCaul said.
+Rep. Michael McCaul of Texas, the ranking Republican on the House Foreign Affairs Committee, said many lawmakers are forwarding cases his way.
+“I get texts every night, every hour, every half-hour,” McCaul said.

 “This is about the expectation of what the American handshake means to those that were willing to put their lives at risk to help us and our service members and our diplomats on the ground,” Kim said.